This page may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - Mince the garlic, ginger, onion, and chilis (if using) in a food processor.

-- Melt 1 tbsp of the butter (med high heat) in the pan that was used to dry fry the cumin.
+- Melt 1 tablespoon of the butter (med high heat) in the pan that was used to dry fry the cumin.
 Add the minced garlic, ginger, onion, and chilis to the pan and stir fry for around 3 minutes.
-Add the curry powder, turmeric, coriander, and cayenne, along with about 1 tbsp of water, and stir for around 1 min or so.
+Add the curry powder, turmeric, coriander, and cayenne, along with about 1 tablespoon of water, and stir for around 1 min or so.

 - Add the mixture from the pan to the drained lentils, along with the rest of the butter (2 tbsp).
-Add in cilantro if using, and then stir well.
+Add in the cumin and cilantro if using, and then stir well.
 Add salt to taste at this point.